Sinclair Ferguson: Career

-Ferguson studied at the University of Aberdeen for all of his university education, earning first a master of arts, then a bachelor of divinity, before gaining his Ph.D.
+Ferguson studied at the University of Aberdeen for all of his university education, earning first a Master of Arts, then a bachelor of divinity, before gaining his Ph.D.
 During his days as a student, he worshiped at Gilcomston South Church, under the ministry of William Still.

 Ferguson was ordained as a minister in the Church of Scotland in 1971, becoming the minister of St. John's, Baltasound, the most northerly parish in Scotland, on the island of Unst, Shetland.
 He was the pastor there for 10 years.
 After his service on Unst, he was offered a teaching position as a part-time Professor of Systematic Theology at Westminster Theological Seminary, Philadelphia.

-He then moved back to his native Scotland in 1997, filling the pulpit at St George's-Tron Church, Glasgow, succeeding the 20-year ministry of Eric Alexander.
+He then moved back to his native Scotland in 1997, filling the pulpit at St George's-Tron Church, Glasgow, where he served as Assistant Minister to George B. Duncan, succeeding the 20-year ministry of Eric Alexander.

 In the mid-2000s, he then transferred back to the US to the Associate Reformed Presbyterian Church, serving as the senior pastor of historic First Presbyterian Church of Columbia, South Carolina.

-From 25 August 2013, he has served as a preacher and elder at St. Peter's Free Church, Dundee.
+From 25 August 2013, he served as a preacher and elder at St. Peter's Free Church of Scotland in Dundee.
+In recent years, Sinclair has become the preaching associate at Trinity Church in Aberdeen.

 In 2022, a Festschrift was published in his honor.
 Theology for Ministry: How Doctrine Affects Pastoral Life and Practice includes contributions from Joel Beeke, Ligon Duncan, W. Robert Godfrey, Michael Horton, Douglas Kelly, Robert Letham, Philip Ryken, and Chad Van Dixhoorn.

-Other Roles
+Other roles

 Ferguson has served as an editor with the Banner of Truth Trust.

 He was also a professor of systematic theology at Redeemer Seminary in Dallas.

 He has held the Charles Krahe Chair for Systematic Theology at Westminster Theological Seminary.

 He also previously served as a council member of the Alliance of Confessing Evangelicals.

 He serves as a Teaching Fellow for Ligonier Ministries.

+Personal life

+Ferguson was born and raised in the East End of Glasgow, although his family originated from the north of Scotland.
+It wasn't until going to Aberdeen University that he left Glasgow.
+He was converted to Christianity before he turned 15.

+He is married to Dorothy.
+Together they have three sons and a daughter, and 12 grandchildren.
+One of his sons, John, is minister of Inverness Associated Presbyterian Church.